dna-witch/cell-culture-Agentic-RAG/README.md

 ## Demo Videos

-Here are some sample questions and responses from the model!
+Here are some sample questions!
+Click through to see videos of the high-quality responses from the Streamlit demo.

 <details>
   <summary>Design a dose–response experiment for a new anti-cancer compound in cell culture.</summary>